Apinajé people: Contact

-The Apinajé indigenous population has had contacts with the Jesuits, military bands and explorers, which is similar to the experiences of other indigenous groups.
+The Apinajé indigenous population has had contacts with the Jesuits, military bands and explorers, similar to the experiences of other indigenous groups.
 Between 1633 and 1658, the Jesuits journeyed up the Tocantins River in order to “[persuade] the Indians to ‘descend’ the river to the villages of Pará”.
 This ushered in the potential of further encounters.
 On one of his expeditions, Captain-General D. Luiz Mascarenhas was confronted by “war-like” people, the Apinajé, in 1740.
 Another confrontation between the Portuguese settlers and the Apinajé occurred in 1774 when Antônio Luiz Tavares Lisboa and his band of explorers were traveling by way of the Tocantins River.
 These early contacts did not greatly disrupt the lifestyle of the Apinajé people.
 It was not until the 19th century that the indigenous group would suffer from colonization.
 This was due to the shrinking of their territory and population reduction in the face of settlement establishment by the Portuguese.
 Da Matta (1982) believes that the Apinajé were saved from extinction mainly due to the fact that the area they were situated in did not have true economic value.